GitSiege7/collision_detection_algorithm_sim/README.md

 # Collision Detection Algorithm Simulation
 An interactive minimal particle simulation that displays the differences in performance between three different collision detection algorithms.

+### Note on use
+I recommend reading through each one of these explanations about the algorithms before attempting to observe them as you will be able to better see their differences.

+#### Controls
+1 - activates B-F algorithm
+2 - activates S&P algorithm
+3 - activates GRID algorithm
+ARROW KEYS - changes the direction of simulated gravity (default: down) SPACE - turns off simulated gravity

 ## Three Algorithms
 ### Brute Force (B-F) (default)
 #### Algorithm Explanation